Walhallow Station

-Walhallow Station also once known as Walhallow Downs often just referred to as Walhallow is a pastoral lease that operates as a cattle station in the Northern Territory of Australia.
+Walhallow Station, also once known as Walhallow Downs and often just referred to as Walhallow, is a pastoral lease that operates as a cattle station in the Northern Territory of Australia.

 Location

 It is located about 227 km north west of Elliott and 238 km north east of Tennant Creek in the Northern Territory.
 Walhallow shares a boundary to the north with Mallapunyah Station, to the south and east with Cresswell Downs, and to the south and west with Anthony Lagoon.

 Description

-Occupying an area of 9970 km2 of open plains, mitchell grass downs, coolabah woodland and spinifex desert situated on the Barkly Tableland.
+Occupying an area of 9970 km2 of open plains, Mitchell grass downs, coolabah woodland and spinifex desert situated on the Barkly Tableland.
 The station has a carrying capacity of 50,000 head of Brahman cattle.
 The neighbouring property to the south is Anthony Lagoon.

 History

+The area lies on Kotandji land.